Skip to content

 How Rebounding Burns Calories and Fat

 Rebounding looks simple, but don’t let that fool you.
-Just 30 minutes of bouncing can burn 200–400 calories — that’s the equivalent of a brisk walk, but far more fun.
+A half-hour of bouncing can burn a similar amount of energy as a brisk walk — but with a lot more variety and enjoyment.

 Rebounding vs. Other Cardio Workouts

-Treadmills often get the spotlight for weight loss, but they can be tough on knees and hips.
-Rebounders, on the other hand, offer a softer landing with every bounce.
+Treadmills and cross-trainers often get the spotlight for weight management, but they can be tough on the knees and hips.
+Rebounders, on the other hand, give you a softer landing with every bounce.

 Boosting Metabolism

 Ever noticed how you still feel energised long after a good workout?
-That’s the afterburn effect.
-Rebounding keeps your metabolism humming for hours after you finish.
+Rebounding can help with that, keeping your body active even after you’ve finished.

 A Fun and Effective Workout

-Once you’ve mastered the basics, it’s time to step things up.
-Try intervals: 20 seconds of fast jogging on the trampoline, followed by 10 seconds of light bouncing.
-Repeat that a few times and you’ll be breathless, laughing, and burning serious calories.
+Once you’ve mastered the basics, you can step things up.
+Try short intervals: 20 seconds of quicker jogging on the trampoline, followed by 10 seconds of light bouncing.
+Repeat a few rounds and you’ll be raising your heart rate in no time.

 Improving Overall Health for Sustainable Weight Loss

 And because it feels more like fun than a chore, it’s far easier to stick with long-term.
-That’s the secret to sustainable weight loss — consistency, not quick fixes.
+That’s the real key to healthy, lasting weight management.

 Your Rebounding Weight Loss Plan